mjkaufer/Mongit/README.md

 Each entry in the database is actually a comment on a subreddit post.
 The database is just a post in a subreddit.
 Using Reddit's API, you grab the comments, parse them as a JSON, and return them!

+## Awards

+Mongit was created at HackRU Fall 2014, and won a bunch of stuff there.
+* 2nd Place Overall
+* Favorite Yodle Hack
+* Best use of Internet, from BookHolders

 ## Todo

 * Support to easily make multiple 'databases', which are basically just posts in the subreddit